-Are you worth more than what you are getting paid?
-Finding the answer to that question is a tough ask.
+Are you worth more than the salary you are getting paid?
+Finding the answer to that question is a tough ask, especially during a pandemic.
 Anthony McCormack gives some ideas as the best way to go about finding the answer and crucially, how to keep salary issues in perspective while doing so.

 Of course, unless a position is unique, in an online age of transparency and information flow, there will be a general market rate for a particular job in a given location.
 This is simple economics and market rates can be pushed up and down depending on supply and demand, demographics, the general economy and specific events.